 I wouldn’t find it a bit odd too if I saw someone dressed like Chuck.
-It’s a great look for TV but too much for everday life.posted almost 6 years ago
+It’s a great look for TV but too much for everday life.posted about 6 years ago

-i would love it if i ran into a real life chuck bass. i don’t think there’s anything wrong with it at all.posted almost 6 years ago
+i would love it if i ran into a real life chuck bass. i don’t think there’s anything wrong with it at all.posted about 6 years ago

 I absolutely adore that man’s wardrobe!
 It’s dapper and slightly silly, and he wears bright colours and interesting patterns rather well.

 I honestly wouldn’t mind seeing somebody out and about in my local town dressed like that… heh. it’d be a nice change.

 I’d faint with shock, compose myself, and propose to him.

 ROFL you just read my mind. how fab would the wedding outfits be ???posted almost 6 years ago

 lol i like all the guys wardrobe in gossip girl.